Stuffed & scuffed

 A coded app that turns photos into ugly plushies

-Stuffed & Scuffed is a mobile app I built that turns any photo into an inflated "plush" version, that lives in a sandbox type environment for the user to interact with.
+Stuffed & scuffed is a mobile app I built that turns any photo into an inflated "plush" version, that lives in a sandbox type environment for the user to interact with.
 Users can add photos from their library or camera, name their plushies, drag and throw them around, pet them, party with them, and scrap them when they’re done.
-I made this project to push myself beyond designing static prototypes and get closer to building the ideas I imagine.
+I wanted to work on a small project to push myself beyond designing static prototypes and get closer to building the ideas I always imagine in my head.
 Instead of handing off the experience, I wanted to understand what it takes to make the details work in code.
-The app runs on my phone and all of the features are functional, so it became a way to explore how AI tools, APIs, and hands-on development can help me close the gap between design intent and a real product.
+The app runs on my phone and everything is fully functional, so it became a way to explore how AI code tools can help me blur the line between design and dev.

 Role